 In light of ongoing Covid-19 concerns regarding the safety of those attending in-person events, SFEMS would like to reaffirm that we will do everything in our power to mitigate any risk involved with live performances by providing you with our current health and safety protocols here.

 Please check back with this page often, as we will provide updates as necessary to comply with the latest Bay Area health and safety orders, as well as additional requirements for individual venues.

-We deeply appreciate your understanding as we continue to navigate these changes, and we look forward to welcoming you back for our 45th concert season!
+We deeply appreciate your understanding as we continue to navigate these changes, and we look forward to welcoming you to our workshops and concerts!

-- All of our staff and volunteers are fully vaccinated.
+- All of our staff and volunteers are fully vaccinated and boosted.

-- We will require that our patrons remain masked (with N95, KN95, or N94, or, less ideally, double-masked with cloth/surgical masks) while indoors.
+- We will require that our patrons remain masked while indoors.

-- We encourage everyone to get tested before coming to a concert or live event: this could be either a PCR test within 72 hours, or a rapid antigen test the day of the event.
+- We encourage (but do not require) everyone to get tested before coming to a concert or live event: this could be either a PCR test within 72 hours, or a rapid antigen test the day of the event.
 The government is now providing four free rapid antigen test kits to each American household: if you have not ordered yours yet, you may do so HERE.

 - We will require proof of vaccination (either a card, clear photo, or digital vaccine record) from anyone (aged 12 and up) attending one of our events.
 No need to send it to us beforehand: just bring it with you and show it at the door along with your ticket for admittance.
-Please note that we now are strongly encouraging our patrons to have proof of a booster shot as well, or remain “up to date” as defined by the Centers for Disease Control and Prevention (CDC).
+Please note that, as of February 1, we are requiring our patrons to have proof of a booster shot as well, or remain “up to date” as defined by the Centers for Disease Control and Prevention (CDC).